The best lenses for the Nikon Z fc in 2025: I pick out the top lenses for a new Nikon classic camera

 No optical stabilization

 Prime lenses have become very popular in the past couple of years.
 They're smaller and lighter than zooms, have faster maximum apertures and need less correction for optical issues like distortion.
-So we were really pleased to see Nikon launch the Z DX 24mm f/1.7 prime, because it's designed specifically for the Z fc's smaller sensor and shows real commitment to this new format.
+So I was really pleased to see Nikon launch the Z DX 24mm f/1.7 prime, because it's designed specifically for the Z fc's smaller sensor and shows real commitment to this new format.

 With an effective focal length of 36mm in full-frame terms, this is a really handy walkaround 'street' lens or semi-wide standard lens for all sorts of photography.
 There's no optical stabilization, but that's normal on prime lenses and the fast f/1.7 maximum aperture will offer lots of help in low light.
 This is a very light, compact and effective lens at a very good price.